Azure-Samples/mcp-sdk-functions-hosting-node/README.md

 5. **Connection state: Error Error sending message to {endpoint}: TypeError: fetch failed**

     - Ensure the Function app name is correct when connecting to the server with the app endpoint.
     - Ensure the APIM resource name is correct when connecting to the server with the APIM endpoint.

+6. **Ensure you have the latest version of Azure Functions Core Tools installed.**

+    - You need [version >=4.2.1](https://learn.microsoft.com/azure/azure-functions/functions-run-local?tabs=windows%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-typescript).
+Check by running `func --version`.